RevoU-FSSE-2/week-13-gkorompis/README.md

 ### Client-side:

-- The client-side is deployed on [Netlify](https://www.netlify.com/).
+- The client-side is deployed on [AWS S3 resource](http://portal.mern.app.s3-website.ap-southeast-3.amazonaws.com/).

 ### Server-side:

-- The server-side is deployed using AWS services:
+- The [server-side](https://github.com/RevoU-FSSE-2/week-11-gkorompis) is deployed using AWS services:
   - **API Gateway**: AWS API Gateway is used to manage and expose the API.
   - **AWS Lambda**: AWS Lambda functions are used to host the server-side code.